Intopia/html-email-accessibility-tester/README.md

 A free, single-page tool for checking the accessibility of HTML email markup.
 Paste your email's HTML, or upload an `.html` file, and get a plain-language accessibility report back instantly.

-Built to replace [accessible-email.org](https://www.accessible-email.org/) for use in Intopia's accessibility training, which was prone to downtime and had a dated, hard-to-use interface.

 ## Try it

-Open `index.html` in any browser.
+Open [HTML email accessibility tester](https://intopia.github.io/html-email-accessibility-tester/) in any browser.

 That's it, no install, no build step, no server.

-*(If hosting via GitHub Pages, link goes here.)*

 ## How it works